 is human longevity unusually long?

-Origins of life and common sense: how could some believe that arsenic would replace phosphorus?
+Origins of life and common sense: how could arsenic replace phosphorus?

 Building up a synthetic genome does not mean understanding what it codes for, or does it?